Revealing Adversarial Smart Contracts through Semantic Interpretation and Uncertainty Estimation: Fund-Flow Reachability Analysis

-This analysis yields a set of fund-flow paths, each represented as a variable-level dependency chain annotated with the conditions encountered along the way.
-These conditions are expressed in natural language and are recorded for downstream reasoning, but are not enforced during traversal.
-Such a design balances semantic interpretability and scalability, facilitating subsequent analysis, including large language model-based reasoning.
+The analysis results in a set of fund-flow paths, each represented as a variable-level dependency chain annotated with its associated conditions.
+These conditions, expressed in NL, are recorded for subsequent reasoning but not enforced during traversal, balancing semantic interpretability and scalability for downstream large language model-based analysis.

-\section{uncertainty quantification via probing and fusion}
+\section{Uncertainty Quantification via Probing and Fusion}

-LLMs are prone to overconfidence in their predictions.
-As demonstrated by our \textbf{Observation 2} (in \S\ref{sec:observations}), when LLMs are instructed to perform binary classification of smart contracts into adversarial or benign, they often assign overly confident labels to contracts that fall into a gray area of partial suspicion, misclassifying them as adversarial (see \baselinename in \S\ref{sec:stage1_ablation}).
-This tendency directly increases the false positive rate in naive detection pipelines.
-A straightforward idea might be to request the LLM to output both the predicted label and its associated confidence.
-However, studies~\cite{xiong2024can,zhao2024explainability} have shown that LLM-generated confidence scores are typically concentrated within the 80\%-100\% range and frequently rounded to multiples of 5.
-Although this pattern superficially resembles human-like uncertainty expression, it lacks proper probabilistic calibration and leads to outputs that are simultaneously overconfident and fragile, particularly in black-box scenarios where internal logits or attention distributions are inaccessible.

-To address this issue, we propose a confidence-aware probing and fusion framework.
-Our approach begins by transforming the binary classification task into a graded confidence spectrum and normalizing verbalized confidence scores, thereby enabling more fine-grained analysis.
-Subsequently, we employ both normal and misleading prompts to elicit diverse model outputs, and then perceive the variations in these outputs to probe the model's uncertainty from multiple perspectives.
-Finally, we quantify uncertainty using entropy and perform a weighted fusion of information across multiple views.
-This comprehensive process leads to more robust predictions and enhanced detection performance.
-Specifically, our approach consists of the following steps:
+To better quantify uncertainty, we probe the model from a general-purpose view capturing global semantics and an attack-specific view focusing on adversarial behaviors.
+In addition, we introduce misleading prompts as controlled perturbations to examine confidence stability.

+In borderline scenarios, a single direct query often misclassifies benign contracts as adversarial (see \baselinename's result in \S\ref{sec:stage1_ablation}), as LLMs tend to be overconfident~\cite{xiong2024can,zhao2024explainability}.
+In black-box senario, internal confidence signals are inaccessible, making it impossible to directly calibrate the model’s confidence.
+When the LLM outputs verbalized confidence scores, the distribution reflects its certainty.
+A uniform distribution (each of $n$ labels assigned $1/n$) indicates high uncertainty, while a highly skewed one (e.g., 95\% versus 5\%) implies strong confidence.
+This aligns with the concept of entropy in information theory, which quantifies uncertainty that lower entropy indicates higher reliability.

+By integrating multi-dimensional information about the contract and entropy-based uncertainty quantification, we fuse predictions into more stable and robust results.
+All queries are executed in parallel, and the fusion step maintains an acceptable overall cost of roughly \$0.003 per contract.